alpyen/Overgrowth-Scripting-Helper/README.md

 ## Download & Usage
-If you don't know how to handle a Visual Studio project I'd recommend you to download an already pre-compiled and ready-to-go version on my website: https://ag.systems/projects/overgrowth++
+If you don't know how to handle a Visual Studio project I'd recommend you to download an already pre-compiled and ready-to-go version on my website: https://ag.systems/projects/overgrowth++ (Not online yet)

 There's also a tutorial on how to install it properly, it's very easy - don't worry.
 All you need is 5 minutes.